Life is hard – for a bucket of reasons.

 This trend is reflected in the increasing job opportunities available for counsellors, with an almost 25 per cent projected employment growth over the next five years.

-What’s more, those figures don’t take into account the biggest curveball of the last century – the 2020 Covid-19 pandemic.
+What’s more, those figures don’t take into account the biggest curveball of the last century – the COVID-19 pandemic.
 With nobody immune, this shared trauma impacted economic and social wellbeing worldwide.
 In Australia, Lifeline crisis support counsellors received more calls for help than any other time in the organisation’s 57-year history.

 It’s clear that the need for counselling skills is greater than ever.
 Here are five reasons why studying a Master of Counselling can help your career.